zz-blue/SmartFlow-Doc/source/Example.rst

     runner:
       mode: "train"
+      # Whether to restart the training from the last checkpoint
+      # If you want to restart the training, set it to true
       restart: false
+      policy: "MlpPolicy" # Action network type
-      policy: "MlpPolicy" # The policy used for training agents
+      # Whether to reset the number of timesteps for the training
-      reset_num_timesteps: true
+      reset_num_timesteps: false
-      total_cfd_episodes: 3200
+      total_cfd_episodes: 3200  # The total number of CFD cases
+      # The number of actions per CFD episode for each agent
       steps_per_episode: 120
       hidden_layers: [128, 128]
+      # The learning rate for the training
       learning_rate: 5e-4
       log_interval: 1
       summary_interval: 1